browserengineering/book/book/embeds.md

 There are proposals to add the concept of different global namespaces natively to the JavaScript language.
 One current proposal is the [ShadowRealm API](https://github.com/tc39/proposal-shadowrealm).
-This API would allow obtaining similar code modularity benefits that you get from putting a script in an iframe, without the use of an iframe.
+This API would have helped me implement this chapter, but it's aimed at various use cases where code modularity or isolation (e.g. for injected testing code) is desired.
 :::

 Iframe script APIs